ll931217/ll931217.github.io/src/assets/markdown/mcs.md

 ## ITRI's MCS

 The MCS created with ITRI, I was the lead with another new colleague.
 One of my tasks was distribute work with him, when he couldn't finish something on time, I would pick up what he couldn't finish.
+When there is some free time, I would mentor him on best programming practices and techniques.

 ### Technologies Used: